 Lets Talk about the Music

 The music is one of the best parts of the game.
 The soundtrack features pretty prominent artists including Timecop1983, Stevia Sphere, and Crystal Cola.
 All who make vaporwave, citypop, retro funk, and 1980s inspired music.
-Some of the music are also originals created by Oracle and Bone.
+Some of the tracks are also originals created by Oracle and Bone in-house.

 Each track is a blend of slow dreamy music that makes the night time environments of Hong Kong’s glowing lights all the more mysterious as well as fun, airy, tropical sounding melodies that are thrown in especially at certain points of the story.
 Finally you get that funky techno dance music when the characters are hanging out in the hustle and bustle of the city.
 Fully capturing being a moving city in the middle of summer.

 I adore the soundtrack to ever last note!
 I highly recommend as your playing to take a few moments to listen to the music, its heaven for the ears.